DEFINITION OF ART

 WORLD'S BEST ART

 Considered to be one of the great Old Masters, and the creator of some outstanding Christian art, El Greco (full name Domenikos Theotocopoulos) was a Greek artist, whose dramatic expressionist style only found true appreciation in the 20th century.
 He is regarded as a key influence in Expressionism and was undoubtedly years ahead of his time.
-A major figure in Spanish painting, and an important contributor to Catholic Counter-Reformation Art, he is best known for his elongated tortured looking figures, managing to combine Byzantine traditions with Western academic art.
-Paradoxically, his intensely spiritual style of religious art was welcomed by the Catholic Church in Spain, despite its typically (cavalier) Mannerist handling of perspective and proportion.
-His most notable works include Holy Trinity (1577, Prado, Madrid), The Disrobing of Christ (1577, Toledo Cathedral), Burial of the Count of Orgaz (1586, Church of San Tome, Toledo), View of Toledo (1597, Metropolitan Museum of Art, NY), Portrait of a Cardinal (1600, Metropolitan Museum of Art, NY), Portrait of Fray Felix Hortensio Paravicino (c.1605, Museum of Fine Arts, Boston), The Opening of the Fifth Seal of the Apocalypse (1608, Metropolitan Museum NY), and Christ Driving the Money Changers from the Temple (1609, Church of San Gines in Madrid.
+A major figure in Spanish painting, and an important contributor to Catholic Counter-Reformation Art, he is best known for his religious paintings - populated by elongated tortured looking figures - which somehow manage to combine Byzantine traditions with Western academic art.
+His intensely spiritual style of religious art was welcomed by the Catholic Church in Spain, despite its typically (cavalier) Mannerist handling of perspective and proportion.
+His most notable works include Holy Trinity (1577, Prado, Madrid); The Disrobing of Christ (El Espolio) (1577, Cathedral of Toledo); The Burial of Count Orgaz (1588, Church of Santo Tome); View of Toledo (1595-1600, Metropolitan Museum of Art, New York); Christ driving the Traders from the Temple (1600, National Gallery, London); Portrait of a Cardinal (1600, Metropolitan Museum of Art, New York); Felix Hortensio Paravicino (1605, Museum of Fine Arts, Boston); and The Opening of the Fifth Seal of the Apocalypse (1608, Metropolitan Museum NY).

 Many of El Greco's works can be